Last updated on September 15th, 2022 at 03:37 pm

 Moving on is really about investing in yourself and deciding on a fresh start.

 This week was like watching a repeat of a movie.
 The same life-changing incident happened to three people in my life.

-I witnessed first-hand these friends of mine moving through their lives in synchronicity as they pursue their true happiness.
-They all have one thing in common; they are breaking away from their normal lives to take on the unknown, two of which are leaving the country, and one who is moving out of her parent’s home.
+I witnessed first-hand these three dear friends moving through their lives in synchronicity to pursue their true purpose.
+They all have one thing in common; they are breaking away from the safety of their current lives to take on the unknown.
+Two are moving out of South Africa and one is moving out of her parent’s home to another city.

 Moving on isn’t a bad thing.

 Deciding to stay unhappy is.

 Sue Levy is the founder of the South African Just Pursue It Blog and Inspirational Women Initiative.
 She’s a motivational writer and media designer, who is obsessed with everything inspirational with a hint of geek.
 She thrives on teaching women how to be brave and take big chances on themselves.
 You can find Sue on her Twitter page @Sue_Levy.

 Note: Articles by Sue may contain affiliate links and may be compensated if you make a purchase after clicking on an affiliate link.